Cray-HPE/docs-csm/troubleshooting/known_issues/parry_peak_console_boot_errors.md

 ## Description

-Parry Peak hardware has an issue in it's firmware configuration that causes boots to stall when configured to use the default kernel serial port ttyS0 which is provided in the uss-compute image provided during installation of CSM 1.5.2.
+Parry Peak hardware has an issue in it's firmware configuration that causes boots to stall when configured to use the default kernel serial port `ttyS0` which is provided in the compute image created during installation of CSM 1.5.2.

 ## Workaround